4 simple steps to create engaging elearning courses

 New content can also be created by consulting with Subject Matter Experts (SMEs) and other business stakeholders.
 Before passing the training material to the instructional designers (who are also content and writing experts), learning consultants will familiarise themselves with the content and training objectives, and then formulate a creative solution.

-Second: Decide what to do with the content
+Engaging elearning courses #2: Decide what to do with the content

 Consultants are experts in instructional design and blended learning.
 They analyse the content, together with the learning needs and goals that clients want to achieve, and come up with engaging learning solutions.
 These solutions can be anything from a single elearning course to entire blends.